neonephos/outreach/documents/outreach_committee_playbook/social_media/strategy_documents/social_media_strategy_q3_2026_q1_2027.md

 The following social media targets are the main focus areas the social media strategy supports.

+> [!NOTE]
+> The topics listed below only reference the *primary* focus areas.
+This does not mean this is the sole social media content to be created.

 #### Derived Targets

 From the documents mentioned in the prior section these are the targets the social media strategy aims to support: